Jess2/vue-button-animation/README.md

 * **`width`** - It means the button's min width.
     If you enter a number or a string excluding unit, the unit is set to `px`.
     If you enter a specific unit, the width is set to that unit.
-    If you do not enter any width prop, the width is automatically calculated based on the button text data length and predefined padding value(`padding: 0.5em 1em 0.51em`).
+    If you do not enter any width prop, the width is automatically calculated based on the length of button's text data and predefined padding value(`padding: 0.5em 1em 0.51em`).

     Example:
     ```html